-There is no known cure for MG, but there are effective treatments available.
-Common treatments include medications, thymectomy and plasmapheresis.
-Spontaneous improvement and even remission may occur without specific therapy.
+There are many effective treatments for myasthenia gravis.
+Spontaneous improvement and even remission (although uncommon) may occur without specific therapy.

 Plasmapheresis, or plasma exchange, may be useful in the treatment of MG also.
 This procedure removes the abnormal antibodies from the plasma of the blood.
 The improvement in muscle strength may be striking, but is usually short-lived, since production of the abnormal antibodies continues.
 When plasmapheresis is used, it may require repeated exchanges.
 Plasmapheresis may be especially useful during severe MG weakness or prior to surgery.

 Reviewed by the MGFA's Medical Advisory Board, June 2015